 The Ubyssey has played host to a wide array of budding writers.
 Famed poet Earle Birney edited the paper in the 1920s.
 Canadian icon Pierre Berton held the reins during World War II and freely admits that he came to UBC to skip his classes and work on the paper.
 Future Prime Minister John “Chick” Turner was an associate sports editor.
 Following World War II, some of the finest journalists to grace our country began their careers here, including Allan Fotheringham, Peter Worthington and Michael Valpy.

 Today, you can see our alumni in newspapers across the country.
 Vaughn Palmer and Katherine Monk of the Vancouver Sun got their start here, as did sports pundit Tony Gallagher of The Province.
-Among our more recent alumni are Bruce Arthur of The National Post, and Jonathan Woodward and Sarah Galashan of CTV News.
+Among our more recent alumni are Bruce Arthur of The National Post, and Jon Woodward and Sarah Galashan of CTV News.

 Who knows?
 You could be next…